visitor19/visitor19.github.io/_posts/2018-10-31-JavaExceptions.md

 | SQLException  | -e                  |

 The integer r has been set initially to 7.
 In the examples below we can see when the value of r prints as 7 it means that the code in the try-catch did not execute and that r is still at it's initial value.

-Input:
+##Input:
+Example: Divide by zero error with no handled exception.
 ```java
 public class exampleException{
   public static void main(String[] args){